11 Health Benefits of Yoga

 Yoga and meditation help improve and hone intuitive ability.
-You begin to realise what needs to be done, when and how, for positive results.
+You begin to realize what needs to be done, when, and how, for positive results.

 The many asanas strengthen muscle while breathing techniques and meditation help release stress and improve immunity.

 A yoga-based lifestyle can help erase some signs of aging.
 It is also known to prevent several lifestyle-related diseases caused by oxidative stress and inflammation.